mstksg/inCode/copy/entries/five-point-haskell-3.md

 enriches the other.
 This is **Limited Atonement**.

 > Limited Atonement: Every domain has a clean line between what is pure and
 > what is not.
+Declarations of purity are perfectly effective.
+Impurity is not
-And yet, impurity is not a failure, but a boundary that gives
-> purity its very meaning.
+> a failure, but an intentional boundary that gives purity its very meaning.
 >
-> Therefore, in every domain, find that beautiful line made possible only by
-> the perfectly effective assertion of purity.
-Be intentional: let how you
+> Therefore, in every domain, find that beautiful line.
+Be intentional: let how
-> treat the impure give meaning to the limited purity.
+> you treat the impure give meaning to the limited yet definite purity.

 The Case for Purity
 -------------------